Body No Body is a set

 live neighbours becomes a live cell, as if by reproduction.

-1. If the cell has no
+1. A cell that has no

 After creating a configuration of the cells that will be run in the game of life, I let the cells evolve.
 The videos end when the game of life stops, either when there are no cells left, or when when the game gets ‘’stuck’’ in a loop.
 What cells will remain after this game, what cells can survive the rules of this life?